HaxeFlixel/flixel-docs/documentation/02_handbook/05-flxstate.html.md

 #### add(object:FlxBasic)

 This is the place where you add your sprites, tilemaps etc to your state to be rendered.
-It works similar to the NME display list api addChild().
+It works similar to the OpenFL's display list API with `addChild()`.

 #### remove(object:FlxBasic)